Frequently Asked Questions

 What is the timeframe for bradycardia, PR interval, and corrected QT interval exclusions?

 Providers should evaluate the patient’s most recent ECG(s).
-These will likely be from the hospital admission.

 What if a patient only has a single instance of bradycardia?
 Should the patient be excluded from the trial?